Rawatsar

 Rawatsar is a city, a municipality, and one of the seven tehsils in Hanumangarh district in the Indian state of Rajasthan.
 It is divided into 35 wards for which elections are held every five years.

 History

 Establishment by Raghodas

 Rawatsar was established in 1584 by Raghodas through conquest.
-It was formerly called Sihagoti, as it was ruled by the Siyaag Jaats and some parts were also ruled by Guhilot Rajputs.
+Were also ruled by Guhilot.
 They had a common oppressor, the Nawab of Rania, who raided and pillaged the area.
 Raghodas defeated him, and he established the thikana of Rawatsar.
 He earned the title of Rawat, which carries prestige along with the headseat of the Kandhalot clan (descendants of Rawat Kandhal) for contributions in battles in the Deccan, South India, Gujarat and Sultanpur.
 The headseat of the clan shifted to Rawatsar from Jaitpur.
 Raghodas also constructed the Khetarpal ji Temple.

 Rawatsar later on became a sirayat from a thikana, which made it one of the four major thikanas of Bikaner.

 Bahadur Singh of Rawatsar

 The Bhatner fort is 24 miles from Rawatsar, and the Rawats were involved in its annexation.
 In 1799, the Maharaja Surat Singh of Bikaner sent a force of 2,000 under the leadership of Bahadur Singh (the fourth son of Rawat Anand Singh) to reclaim Bhatner, which had been occupied by Bhatti Muslims, Thakur Madan Singh of Bhukarka, and Rawat Padam Singh of Jaitpur.
 The Bhattis led by Ahmad Khan were defeated at Dabli and the Bikaner Forces erected a fortification known as Fatehgarh.
 The Bikaner forces lost against George Thomas of Hissar, who took Fatehgarh in 1799 with the Bhatti.
 Bahadur Singh temporarily recaptured it in a blitz attack, but Fatehgarh was seized again and Bahadur Singh was killed.